Web Scraping in Golang: Complete Guide 2023

 c.Visit(pageToScrape)

-// opening the CSV file
+// open the CSV file

 file, err := os.Create("products.csv")